-- no tag required but you must register to hunt - no use of aircraft for subsistence hunting in the Northwest Alaska Brown Bear Management Area. - Sept.
+- no tag required but you must register to hunt - no use of aircraft for subsistence hunting in the Northwest Alaska Brown Bear Management Area - Sept.
 1-May 31 season in the Western and Northwest Alaska Area and Nov.
 1-Dec.
-31 in the Chignik Area. - · one bear per regulatory year - hide and skull need not be sealed unless removed from management area; the skin of the head and front claws would then be taken by ADF&G - meat must be salvaged for human consumption
+31 in the Chignik Area - · one bear per regulatory year - hide and skull need not be sealed unless removed from management area or presented for commercial tanning within the management area; the skin of the head and front claws would then be taken by ADF&G